-Megan and Chris Rainy Outdoor wedding in Minnesota
+Megan and Chris’s Rainy Outdoor wedding in Minnesota

 Megan and Chris meet a few years ago, fall in love.
-Short after they started to live together, adopted a dog, and he finally made his proposal.
+Short after they lived together, adopted a dog, and he finally made his proposal.
 Several months after their engagement session, they had their outdoor wedding taking place in Rushford.

-Despite a storm invited itself to the party, you will see on the photos that it was not dramatic.
+Despite a storm invited itself to the party, you will see in the photos it was not dramatic.

 For this purpose, they decided to “statically” not taken risks, and hosting their ceremony and celebration on a date which is supposed to be one of the best months to get married near Minneapolis: the month of June.

 Unfortunately, the weather was not really the one expected!
 Nevertheless, that didn’t impact the party’s spirit, and it actually turned out to be a great wedding!
 So let’s dive into this special day first.
 And let’s take advantage of this wedding to discover how not to have your dreamed day ruined by a few drops.

 Table of Contents